 Total Sales Tax = Cost of item x Sales tax rate

-• It will be calculated in percentage.
+• It was calculated in percentage.

 tax_calculator-10 image